European Federation of Periodontology: Perio Master Clinic

+Perio Master Clinic 2026 is due to be held in Baku, Azerbaijan on 6–7 March 2026.
+Theme: The perio-restorative interplay (Chair: Cavid Ahmedbeyli, Scientific chair: Mariano Sanz).

+International Perio Master Clinic 2027 is scheduled to be held in Rio de Janeiro, Brazil.
+Theme: The perio-restorative interplay (Chair: Sergio Kahn; Scientific chair: Mariano Sanz).

 New classification and evidence-based guidelines on periodontal and peri-implant diseases

 At the World Workshop on the Classification of Periodontal and Peri-implant Diseases and Conditions, held in Chicago in November 2017, the EFP and the American Academy of Periodontology (AAP) drew up a new classification of periodontal and peri-implant diseases and conditions after reviewing the scientific evidence and creating a consensus knowledge base.
 This new classification updated the previous classification of 1999.
 The World Workshop’s research papers and consensus reports were published simultaneously in June 2018 in the EFP’s Journal of Clinical Periodontology and the AAP’s Journal of Periodontology.
 The new classification was presented formally by the two organisations at the EuroPerio9 congress in Amsterdam on 22 June 2018.

 To assist clinicians in implementing the new classification, the EFP published a toolkit in April 2019, comprising a set of guidance notes, slide presentations, infographics, and videos.

 At Perio Workshop 2019, the process of drawing up a formal S3-level clinical practice guideline for the treatment of periodontitis stages I-III was started.
 This guideline was published in July 2020 in a special supplement of the Journal of Clinical Periodontology.

 This guideline approaches the treatment of periodontitis (stages I, II and III) using a pre-established stepwise approach to therapy that, depending on the disease stage, should be incremental, each including different interventions.
-Consensus was achieved on recommendations covering different interventions, aimed at:
+Consensus was achieved on recommendations covering different interventions.

-(a) behavioural changes, supragingival biofilm, gingival inflammation, and risk factor control.

-(b) supra- and sub-gingival instrumentation, with and without adjunctive therapies.

-(c) different types of periodontal surgical interventions.

-(d) the necessary supportive periodontal care to extend benefits over time.
+Perio Workshop 2021 then created another S3-level clinical practice guideline for the treatment of stage IV periodontitis, published in June 2022 in a special supplement of the Journal of Clinical Periodontology.
+This was followed by the guideline for the multidisciplinary treatment of peri-implant diseases, published as a Journal of Clinical Periodontology supplement in June 2023.

-This S3 guideline informs clinical practice, health systems, policymakers and, indirectly, the public on the available and most effective modalities to treat periodontitis and to maintain a healthy dentition for a lifetime, according to the available evidence at the time of publication.
+These S3-level guidelines inform clinical practice, health systems, policymakers and, indirectly, the public on the available and most effective modalities to treat periodontitis and to maintain a healthy dentition for a lifetime, according to the available evidence at the time of publication The EFP has produced a series of infographics for dental professionals explaining some of the main aspects of the three clinical-practice guidelines.

 Gum Health Day

 The EFP organises, together with its affiliated national societies of periodontology, an annual periodontal-health awareness day held on May 12.
 Launched in 2014 as the European Day of Periodontology, this awareness day subsequently evolved into Gum Health Day, which aims to be a global event that raises the visibility of periodontology and gum health among the public.
-Each year a different topic and slogan is chosen, and outreach events and media activities are carried out in many countries.
 The following awareness days have been organised: